spenjnb/startup-cs260/README.md

 - Link : https://github.com/webprogramming260/.github/blob/main/profile/javascript/console/console.md. <br/>
 - To insert JavaScript to HTML file we can either put it in directly or use the src attribute and reference the JS file. <br/>
 - To declare variables we will use either "let" if we want to be able to make changes to variable or "const" if we do not want to change it. <br/>
-## Type

-JavaScript defines several primitives types.
+JavaScript defines several primitives types:

 | Type        | Meaning                                                    |
 | ----------- | ---------------------------------------------------------- |